ZachMarcus/RSA-Native-On-Android/executable/README.md

 ###Modifying the code
 This is still under development.
 Other standard running operations will be added in.
 Command line arguments will soon be added.
-If it's necessary, most modifications can be made in `jni/crypto.cpp`
+If it's necessary, more options can be added in `jni/crypto.cpp`